Does your leopard gecko seem on the skinny side?

 Adding Nutritional Value

-Adding nutritional value to the insects you feed your leopard gecko is going to help give them a well-rounded diet and add nutrients they might be lacking, but need.
+Adding nutritional value to the insects you feed your leopard gecko will help give them a well-rounded diet and add nutrients they might be lacking but need.

 This is done by using supplements and by gut loading the insects.

 Supplementing your leopard gecko’s food isn’t just a good idea; it’s a definite must.

 This means dusting your gecko’s food with calcium, calcium, and vitamin D or other multivitamin supplements.

 We have a post on leopard gecko vitamins if you would like to learn more about them.